feature-image

 Watch What’s Trending Now!

 “This is such a unique place to coach and play.
 It’s very special,” Patullo said during his press conference.
-“We’ve been to two NFC Championship games we’ve won at Lincoln Financial [Field], a Super Bowl, the parade, it’s an amazing atmosphere to be a coach and a player.
+“We’ve been to two NFC Championship games, we’ve won at Lincoln Financial [Field], a Super Bowl, the parade, it’s an amazing atmosphere to be a coach and a player.
 And as coaches and players, we all know that part of our job is to handle criticism.

 ADVERTISEMENT

 The Eagles promoted Patullo to offensive coordinator after Kellen Moore’s departure, elevating him from passing game coordinator and associate head coach.
-In his first season calling the offense, he’s been under heavy scrutiny as the unit continues to stall.
+In his first season of calling the offense, he’s been under heavy scrutiny as the unit continues to stall.
 Philly sits at 8–4, coming off consecutive losses and four straight games without topping 21 points.

 The tension peaked after the 24–15 loss to the Chicago Bears, when Patullo’s New Jersey home was targeted.
 A video circulating online showed several individuals throwing objects at the property, and Moorestown police later confirmed the objects were eggs.
-Detectives are still investigating the early-morning incident from Nov.
-29 and searching for the people involved.
+Detectives are still investigating the early-morning incident from November 29 and searching for the people involved.

 ADVERTISEMENT